mikvikpik/mikvikpik.github.io/_posts/2019-06-28-Disney-Vacationing.md

 ![WDW Average Session](https://drive.google.com/file/d/1pMO0OMJaedxkXaLImqNpRhwnHID6BKlC/view?usp=sharing)

-Looking at the months in general we can see that the highest percentages of kids in school are March, May, and December.
-The lowest is obviously the summer months when kids would be out for vacation and parents would take the time to reward or entertain them.
+Looking at the months in general we can see that the highest percentages of kids in school are on average all except March, the summer months, and December.
+So could we really go any time during those periods?
+Hypotheically, yes.
+But let's look at more detail.

 <iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~mikvikpik/56.embed"></iframe>